-Namibia is a land of surreal beauty, brimming with jaw-dropping geological wonders and exotic species found nowhere else.
-It is also home to the most extraordinary story of wildlife conservation.
-Almost half of Namibia’s land is under conservation management to protect its wildlife, including endangered black rhinos, the world’s greatest population of free-roaming cheetahs, and the magnificent desert lions, which exists nowhere else on earth.
-On this extraordinary—and utterly unique—safari, limited to just six participants, you will track these fascinating species, have incredible behind-the-scenes access to conservation projects and the biologists working to protect wildlife, and help contribute directly to Namibia’s conservation.
-Join us for the safari of a lifetime!
+Namibia is one of the most hauntingly beautiful safari destinations on earth, brimming with jaw-dropping geological wonders and exotic species found nowhere else.
+It is also an amazing story of wildlife conservation and hope.
+With a phenomenal forty-five percent of its land under conservation management, Namibia shelters the world’s only growing population of black rhino, the largest free-roaming population of desert lions, and fifty percent of the earth’s population of wild cheetahs.
+On this extraordinary—and utterly unique—safari, limited to just six participants, you will track these fascinating species, have incredible behind-the-scenes access to the conservation projects and the wildlife biologists working to protect them, and contribute directly to their survival.
+With renowned safari guide Jason Nott, whose family has been involved in conservation efforts for decades, you will experience the magnificent wildlife and unforgettable landscape of Namibia up-close, and be part of some of the most important conservation initiatives in the modern era.

 Outstanding trip and great program.
 I enjoyed the opportunity to work with the cheetahs, plus learning about Namibia and its conservation efforts.
 I also felt fortunate to meet the top people who are trying to save rhinos and lions.